 - Disposable gloves consider the use of double gloves for enhanced protection.
-Ensure your gloves are compatible with any solvent your toxin may be dissolved in. - Lab coat or back-closing disposable gown

-• Eye protection (safety glasses or goggles) is recommended, but not required when working within a biosafety cabinet.
+Ensure your gloves are compatible with any solvent your toxin may be dissolved in. - Lab coat or back-closing disposable gown - Eye protection (safety glasses or goggles): when working in a biosafety cabinet these are recommended, but not required.